-- Misrepresenting the availability of an apartment.
-For example, a landlord tells a single mother of 2 small children that his apartment is no longer available and then shows it to a single man the next day. - Discriminatory advertising, such as an advertisement that lists an apartment for rent and states "this apartment is for young, married couples". - Using rental applications that discriminate with questions about race, marital status, and/or religion, as examples. - Refusing to rent to tenants with children under the age of six who have known elevated blood lead levels.
+- Misrepresenting the availability of an apartment for example, a landlord tells a single mother of 2 small children that his apartment is no longer available and then shows it to a single man the next day. - Discriminatory advertising, such as an advertisement that lists an apartment for rent and states "this apartment is for young, married couples" or "no Public Assistance". - Using rental applications that discriminate with questions about race, marital status, and/or religion, as examples. - Refusing to rent to tenants with children under the age of six who have known elevated blood lead levels.